ovh/cds/docs/content/hosting/ready-to-run/docker-compose/full-example.md

 https://your-cdsdemo.domain/project/DEMO/workflow/MyFirstWorkflow/run/1
 ```

-This url is not accessible at the moment, since we have not configured the SSL and haproxy.
+This url should be accessible at the moment, since your have configured the SSL and haproxy.

 The `docker ps` should returns this: